Civilian life under the German occupation of the Channel Islands: Changes to government operation

 In Guernsey, the States of Deliberation had voted on 21 June 1940 to hand responsibility for running island affairs to a Controlling Committee, under the presidency of HM Attorney General Ambrose Sherwill.
 Sherwill was selected rather than the bailiff, Sir Victor Carey, as he was a younger and more robust person.
 The committee had been given almost all the executive power of the States, and had a quorum of three persons under the president (who could nominate additional members).
-Membership of the Controlling Committee was initially eight members.
+The Controlling Committee initially had eight members.
 Sherwill was imprisoned by the Germans as a result of his attempts to shelter the British servicemen in the fallout from Operation Ambassador in 1940.
 He was released but banned from office in January 1941.
 Jurat John Leale replaced him as president of the Controlling Committee.

 The States of Jersey passed the Defence (Transfer of Powers) (Jersey) Regulation 1940 on 27 June 1940 to amalgamate the various executive committees into eight departments each under the presidency of a States member.
 The presidents along with the Crown Officers made up the Superior Council under the presidency of the bailiff.

 Since the legislatures met in public session, the creation of smaller executive bodies that could meet behind closed doors enabled freer discussion of matters such as how far to comply with German orders.